CatchChat/Yep/README.md

 If you like to join us developing Yep, clone this repo and use git flow on `develop` branch to create a new branch for your developing.

-Place ensure each commit is minimized for code review.
+Please ensure each commit is minimized for code review.